 Subsidized enrollees who currently receive no-cost Bronze plans could continue to pay no net premium (after subsidies), if they remain in or switch to a Bronze plan with a premium lower than the value of their premium tax credit.
+The State is exploring ways to support consumers in switching plans when necessary to avoid net premium increases, including policies investing in marketing and navigator resources.
 Further, Bronze plan enrollees who receive smaller subsidies (e.g., lower-cost areas, younger ages, higher incomes) may see premium decreases (similar to Silver plans described above).
 The introduction of reinsurance will further lower out-of-pocket premium costs for enrollees.
 Cost sharing for BBSPs and standard QHPs are not expected to change under the waiver.
 Therefore, non-premium cost sharing will be at least as affordable under waiver as without the waiver.